 I didn’t want to discuss nest boxes without talking about what type of bedding should go inside the box.
-I originally put only straw in the bottom as cushioning for the hens to lay in so the eggs won’t crack once layed.
+I originally put straw in the bottom as cushioning for the hens to lay in so the eggs won’t crack once layed.
 The only downside of straw or any type of loose bedding is that they often scratch and kick it out of the box, meaning more clean up and (possibly) cracked eggs when they start laying eggs on the hard surface underneath.

 If you’ve ever had chickens, you may have experienced this before – you reach into the nest Boxes to grab the eggs and suddenly your fingers are dripping with wet, gooey egg yolk!
 To remedy this, I added a piece of artificial turf.

 I was fortunate in that I found this material at a used building materials business while searching for lumber.
 There was just enough of it for me to cut out a few squares to line the bottom of my nest Boxes with.

 However, I added straw on top of that because I think it’s a softer, natural bedding that the chickens prefer over turf alone.
 When the turf got mud or droppings on it, it cleaned up pretty well.
 I definitely noticed it provided a sufficient amount of cushioning to reduce the number of broken eggs I was finding.

-I’m sure there are other options to cushion the bottom of your Nest Boxes as well, like an old towel, blanket, clothes you no longer wear, a folded burlap sack, a double layer of cardboard box perhaps – the list goes on.
-I’m guessing you have ideas of your own.
+I’m sure there are other options to cushion the bottom of your Nest Boxes as well, like an old towel, blanket, clothes you no longer wear, a folded burlap sack, a piece of carpet…the list goes on.
+I’m guessing you have ideas of your own as well!

 Other Considerations For Nest Boxes